 - Some of the application areas of analytical CRM includes loyalty analysis, customer segmentation, customer profitability, predictive modelling, event monitoring, channel optimization and personalization.

 - Loyalty analysis helps Organisation’s to know the rate at which customers are defecting to competitors’ lifecycle.

-- Customer profitability has much to do with identifying lifetime value of a customer through proper assessment of their past, present and future with the organisation.
+- Customer profitability has much to do with identifying the lifetime value of a customer through proper assessment of their past, present and future with the organisation.

-- Customer segmentation has to do with breaking down of customer segments into various groups with same characteristics
+- Customer segmentation has to do with breaking down of customer segments into various groups with the same characteristics

 - Channel optimization ensures that customers have the same experience irrespective of the channel they are using to interact with the organisation.